Posted in Marketing | Posted by Impact Partnership

 In 2012, New York City’s 92nd Street Y and the United Nations Foundation created Giving Tuesday to inspire people to give back to their communities after a weekend of extravagant shopping and spending.
 Over $380 million was raised in the U.S. on last year’s Giving Tuesday.

-If you’re looking for another way to make a difference as a financial advisor, Giving Tuesday is a great option.
+If you’re looking for another way to make a difference as a financial advisor or agent, Giving Tuesday is a great option.
 Whether you make a donation on behalf of yourself or your practice or you organize a fundraiser and invite your clients and network to donate, giving back has a lot of positive benefits.

 To maximize your charitable impact, you can invite your clients to participate in a fundraiser or food or toy drive.
 While Giving Tuesday is typically celebrated with monetary donations, there is no wrong way to make a difference in the lives of others.